element-43/website/README.md

 * Save a random guid as the CircleCI environment variable: `COOKIE_SECRET`
 * Save the Codecov API key as the CircleCI environment variable: `CODECOV_KEY`
+* Set a MongoDB URL as the CircleCI environment variable: `MONGO_URI`

 ### 2. AWS ECS